 - Thank you to everyone who attended the open house on Oct.
-8. View the meeting materials to learn more about what to expect during construction and how we’re mitigating for environmental impacts, and then provide feedback on plans to improve traffic near the new terminal site.
+8. View the open house summary and meeting materials, including the narrated presentation (YouTube) to learn more about what to expect during construction and how we’re mitigating for environmental impacts, and then provide feedback on plans to improve traffic near the new terminal site.

 - The first phase of construction, to remove the tank farm pier, is anticipated to begin in Spring 2015.

 In June 2013, Washington State Ferries (WSF) and the Federal Transit Administration (FTA) released the Final Environmental Impact Statement (EIS) for the Mukilteo Multimodal Project.
 The Selected Alternative (pdf 1.3 MB), known as a modified Elliot Point 2, relocates the ferry terminal one-third of a mile east of the existing terminal.
 View the latest project fact sheet (pdf 1.1 MB) to learn more.

 The Mukilteo/Clinton ferry route is part of State Route (SR) 525, the major transportation corridor connecting Whidbey Island to the Seattle-Everett metropolitan area.
 It is WSF’s busiest route for vehicle traffic and has the second highest annual ridership.
 During the afternoon peak commute period, walk on ridership is expected to increase 124 percent (2010-2040).